 15 Ways of Disagreeing with Style

-“I defeat my enemies by making them my friends” – Daial Lama.
+“I defeat my enemies when I make them my friends” – Dalai Lama.

 Quite often I am subject to or part of some major disagreements and heated debates online.

 On the other hand I don’t just talk business.
 I’m a human being first and foremost.